ryanwitteck/Animator/README.md

 render these two shapes.
 The CompoundShape class only exists as an example of a more complex implementation of shape and is not properly implemented to work with our model, builder, or view.

-Since part one of this assignment, we have removed the shrink and scale up/down methods from the Scalable interface and their implementations and added the methods addHorizontal and addVertical to Scalable.
+In part two of this assignment, we removed the shrink and scale up/down methods from the Scalable interface and their implementations and added the methods addHorizontal and addVertical to Scalable.
 The removed methods didn't serve any particular purpose and were unlikely to serve any in the future.
 Meanwhile, the added methods are being used to more easily implement the ResizeCmd.

 No other major changes have been made that to any IShape implementations that were not a result of changing the design of the Scalable interface.